 Yet I deny commercial speech the right to use obscene language with people not minding.

 I love boobies, therefore I fight breast cancer: What is indecent in this? – It is twice indecent, compounded indecency.
 (1) Appropriation of obscenity for some social or commercial goal does not cancel the obscenity.
 Disrespect for a woman’s character is not mitigated by the fact that it comes in a double entendre; on the contrary, it is aggravated by underhandedness.
-(2) When, therefore, underhandedness is given out as a valid defence, the aggravating factor parading as its opposite is all the more outrageous.
+(2) When, therefore, underhandedness is given out as a valid defense, the aggravating factor parading as its opposite is all the more outrageous.

 Admitting that ‘I love boobies’ is not proper talk among people, that is to say, will elicit among listeners at best embarrassment and more often than not displeasure and anger (save in the circumstances I described), then considering the usual effect as obviated when and because it comes from commercial speech is to load an illegitimate burden on people at the receiving end.
 As a matter of fact, this is making people inferiors in an unequal relationship with commercial speech.
 In an unequal relationship, the inferiors have no choice but to repress their natural reactions when the superiors disregard the inferiors’ feelings.
 Yet I see no reason why people should be treated as inferior to the agencies entitled to making commercial speech.